Acadia

-Acadia (Acadie) was a colony of New France in northeastern North America which included parts of what are now the Maritime provinces, the Gaspé Peninsula and Maine to the Kennebec River.
+Acadia (/əˈkeɪdiə/; Acadie) was a colony of New France in northeastern North America which included parts of what are now the Maritime provinces, the Gaspé Peninsula and Maine to the Kennebec River.
 Settlers primarily came from the southwestern regions of France, including Poitou-Charentes and the Aquitaine region (now known as Nouvelle-Aquitaine), as well as Poitou and Anjou.
-The territory was originally inhabited by various First Nations of the Wabanaki Confederacy who referred to the region as Dawnland.
+The territory was inhabited by various First Nations of the Wabanaki Confederacy who referred to the region as Dawnland.